cpuguy83/monitoring_agent/README.md

 The intention of this is as yet another Nagios replacement.
-It is an single process, multithreaded monitoring agent It is base donthe Celluloid Actor framework.
+It is an single process, multithreaded monitoring agent It is based on the Celluloid Actor framework.

 This is 1 part of 3 piece monitoring framework.<br>
 ####agent(this)